 Before trudging through the earlier releases of the Donruss company, let’s take a moment to acknowledge that Donruss had a BFF in the hobby, namely Leaf.
 Aside from prototype and pre-production odds and ends, I’ll take this opportunity to highlight the three pre-1980s offerings of Leaf: the 1948 set (that came out in 1949), the corresponding 1949 Leaf Premiums (or Premia for you Latin scholars out there), and the 1960 Leaf set.
 These are beautiful cards to be sure.
 Robinson almost appears to have a halo.

-Unlike Topps and Fleer, Donruss had no real prehistory in the baseball card business.
+Unlike Topps and Fleer, Donruss had no real prehistory in the baseball card business, at least not where actual baseball players were concerned.
 However, they were not strangers to trading cards.
 I personally was a customer in 1978, spending the off-season sharpening my collecting skills on their Elvis set, and it’s also Donruss we can thank for some early Bruce Lee cards.
-As for sports, however, their earliest issue other than 1981 baseball was a 1981 golf issue, which I managed to buy a pack of also.

 I hope you enjoyed this tour of the early days of the Big Three card-makers of the 1980s.
 If there’s a set I missed or any corrections needed, I hope you’ll let me know.
 Thanks, Jason